 There is high demand for enrollments at School of the Nations.
 Our student body is approximately 650 students, and every year we accept about 50 new students into K1.
 We do not usually accept students after Form 4 due the unique requirements of the school’s programmes at the higher levels.

 Sudden vacancies do occasionally open up.
 We accept applications throughout the academic year for all levels (except Form 6) when we have vacancies.
 Please inquire with the school before applying.

 While this varies each year, we typically have about a 10 to 15% admissions rate in Kindergarten and 30% in older grades.

-Besides our website, parents can arrange to have a tour of the school or visit us on our annual Public Information Day in January.
+Besides our website, parents can arrange to have a tour of the school or visit us on our annual Public Information Day on Saturday, 15 January 2022.